 Covid-19 update Click to get info

-Unfortunately, Waltham Forest Planning Officers are also no longer able to continue to carry out site visits for planning applications.
-Therefore, the case officer will be asking the applicant / agent to submit photographs of the site and neighbouring properties and a live video 360 degrees of the whole site and context.
+Planning Officers are carrying out some limited site visits for planning applications.
+However, the case officer will be asking the applicant / agent to submit photographs of the site and neighbouring properties and a live video 360 degrees of the whole site and context, for all applications.
 If we receive any objections to proposals, we will of course be asking objectors to also submit photographs and a live video.
 We will be using these submissions in combination with google earth/street view to view the site in context.

 If, from the details we receive from applicants / agents and neighbours, we are concerned that this will not enable a sufficient assessment of the proposal, then unfortunately we will have to delay the determination of the application and ask applicants / agents to agree an extension of time until such time that we can carry out a site visit in person.